haiwen/seafile-admin-docs/manual/extension/thumbnail-server.md

 # Thumbnail Server Overview

 Since Seafile 13.0, a new component thumbnail server is added.
 Thumbnail server can create thumbnails for images, videos, PDFs and other file types.
 Thumbnail server uses a task queue based architecture, it can better handle workloads than thumbnail generating inside Seahub component.

+Use this feature by forwarding thumbnail requests directly to thumbnail server via caddy or a reverse proxy.

 ## How to configure and run